Hypopituitarism in Children

-Your child's healthcare provider will consider his or her age, overall health, and
+Your child's healthcare provider will consider your child's age, overall health, and

 other factors when advising treatment.
 Your child may need to see a pediatric endocrinologist.

-This is a doctor with extra training in treating children with hormone problems.
+This is a provider with extra training in treating children with hormone problems.

 Treatment depends on its cause.
 The goal of treatment is to restore the hormones your